kmcconeghy/R-Methods/docs/01-vcovHC.md

 ## 5     1     5 -0.0014262  0.9146864
 ## 6     1     6 -1.2127370 -1.4246860
 ```
-  This data represent financial information.
-As a benchmark I will use a widely available set financial data.(@peterson2009) Several online posts compare this data using different specifications and software.
+  This data represents financial information by year on a group of firms.
+We use this as a benchmark because several other online posts/bloggers compare this data using different specifications and software (@peterson2009).

 The expected results we will recreate are given here:
 http://www.kellogg.northwestern.edu/faculty/petersen/htm/papers/se/test_data.htm